karlseguin/the-little-redis-book/en/redis.md

 	zadd friends:duncan 70 ghanima 95 paul 95 chani 75 jessica 1 vladimir

-Want to find out how many friends `duncan` has with a rank of 90 or over?
+Want to find out how many friends `duncan` has with a score of 90 or over?

 	zcount friends:duncan 90 100